paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-007-social-security.md

 ### Statutory Notes

 #### Amendments
 2016—Subsec. (b)(1).
 Pub.
 L. 114–198 amended par.
 (1) generally.
-Prior to amendment, par.
-(1) read as follows: “There shall be available to the Fund, for expenditures from the Fund—
+Prior to amendment, text read as follows: “There shall be available to the Fund, for expenditures from the Fund—

 “(A) for fiscal year 2014, $0; and